JetHughes/simple-memory-driver/README.md

     - install module
     - uninstall module
 - 10:52 successfully used sample programs to store and retrieve a file
-- 2:41 Read file and converted to a set of 64 byte blocks
+- 2:41 Read file and converted to a set of 64 byte blocks.
+- 2:53 Can write blocks to memory.
+Need to implement indirect indexing

 ## Will Devlog